lorae/household-size/README.md

 - **Row count validation during data bucketing:**.
 After the IPUMS data is read and loaded into the database, the number of observations is recorded in `obs_count`.
 Subsequent data bucketing steps are validated against this expected count using the `validate_row_counts()` function.
 If any rows are unexpectedly dropped, execution will stop, and an error will be raised.

+# Project convention

+In this project, variables representing data are assigned suffixes based on the following convention:

+- `_tb` for tibbles stored in the R global environment.
+- `_db` for tables stored within a database connection.

+For example, `ipums_raw_tb` would represent a tibble of raw IPUMS data; `ipums_raw_db` would represent a connection to a database table containing raw IPUMS data.
+This helps avoid confusion and accidental mixing of tibbles and database tables.

 # References

 - <a name="galster2024" id="galster2024"></a>**George C. Galster (2024)**. *Is There Enough Housing Production?
 It Matters Which Indicators Are Used to Answer*, Housing Policy Debate.
 DOI: 10.1080/10511482.2024.2334018